cnielly/prototypical-networks-omniglot/README.md

 The chosen optimizer is **Adam**.
 The initial learning rate of 10<sup>−3</sup>, is cut in half at every epoch.

-The model was trained on 5 epochs of 2,000 episods each, and was tested on 1,000 episodes.
+The model was trained on 5 epochs of 2,000 episods each and was tested on 1,000 episodes.

 <ins>**RESULTS**</ins>